pnsn/station_metrics/station_metrics/metrics/rms_bp_above_.07.md

 5. Cut the trace to the analysis window, discarding the padding along with the filter start-up transient, and remove the mean again.
 6. Pool the samples from all segments into one series a, in m/s^2.
-7. Square the series, smooth it with a centred boxcar 5 s long, and take the square root to give a sliding window RMS at every sample:
+7. Square the series, smooth it with a centered boxcar 5 s long, and take the square root to give a sliding window RMS at every sample:

    RMS(n) = sqrt( mean( a[n - 2.5s : n + 2.5s]^2 ) )